ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

    **Clone** - Clone this index (available for an already saved index)
    **Delete** - Delete this index (available for an already saved index)

-3. Options avaliable for an already saved index:
+3. Options available for an already saved index:
    **Copy C#** - Click to view and copy the C# class that defines the index as set in the Studio.
-   **Query** - Click to go the the Query View and query this index.
+   **Query** - Click to go to the Query View and query this index.
    **Terms** - Click to see the index terms, see [below](../../../studio/database/indexes/create-map-index#index-entries-&-terms).

 4. **The Map Function** of the index.